Elico-Corp/odoo-addons/website_header_language_switcher/README.rst

 Website Header Language Switcher
 ================================

-This module add a language switch in the header of the website.
+This module moves the language switch to the header of the website.

 Contributors
 ------------

 * Rona Lin <lin.rona@elico-corp.com>
+* Ruter Lyu <ruter.lv@elico-corp.com>

 Maintainer
 ----------